toml-lang/toml/README.md

 All other escape sequences not listed above are reserved and, if used, TOML should produce an error.

-ProTip™: You may notice that the above string specification is the same as JSON's string definition, except that TOML requires UTF-8 encoding.
-This is on purpose.

 Sometimes you need to express passages of text (e.g. translation files) or would like to break up a very long string into multiple lines.
 TOML makes this easy.